thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Component_Lifecycle.desc.md

 From there you can determine if you do in fact want to update the component.
 Blocking an update can provide a benifit to performance in cases where you do not want an update to occur.
 To prevent an update just return `fasle`.
+To continue through the state change lifecycle flow return `true`.

 - Do not use `setState()` in this hook.
 - `shouldComponentUpdate()` will be skipped if you run a forced update.